 8th Annual International Photo Contest Exhibit Opening Reception

 4:30 p.m.–6:30 p.m. | Olin Library - main floor lounge

 Photographs offer an entry to the landscape, people, cultures, customs, and history of places around the world.
 Captured by Rollins students, faculty, and staff, the entries allow you to visit the places fellow Tars have traveled.
-During the opening, you will have the opportunity to view all entries and vote for the best photograph while enjoying refreshments from the Caribbean.
-Photos will be on display all week in the Olin Library on the main floor lounge area.
-Continue to vote throughout the week.
-One vote per day, per person.
+During the opening, you will have the opportunity to view all entries while enjoying refreshments from the United Kingdom.
+The photos will be on display all week in the Olin Library on the main floor lounge area.
+Come see if the photo you voted for, won!

 11:30 a.m.–2 p.m. | Skillman Dining Hall & Darden Lounge, Cornell Campus Center

 Come celebrate diversity at Rollins during a festival that showcases the fellow classmates’ cultures through dance, music, and interactive activities.
-As part of the festivities, the Annual Flag Recognition in Skillman Dining Hall will present flags representing Rollins’ international student population and cultural organizations will represent and discuss their cultures at informative and interactive booths.
+As part of the festivities, the Feed the need Campaign will feature a Chef Showdown where you can buy an international dish from your favorite chef and a portion of the meal cost will be donated to Feed the Need.
+Also, the Annual Flag Recognition in Skillman Dining Hall will present flags representing Rollins’ international student population and cultural organizations will represent and discuss their cultures at informative and interactive booths.

-China may get news coverage for having the largest population on the planet and being a major international powerhouse, but it's also country rich with history and tradition.
-Join native Chinese speakers and our Chinese language learners for conversation, activities, and dinner and to learn more about the Middle Kingdom.
+China may get news coverage for having the largest population on the planet and being a major international powerhouse, but it's also a country rich with history and tradition.
+Japan too celebrates a long history and traditions that enrich its culture and contribute to the world's understanding of the East.
+Join native Chinese and Japanese speakers and our language learners for conversation, activities, and dinner, while engaging in conversation and the chance to learn more about these cultures.